apigee-labs/rapier/README.md

 documents, which are not required, or you may continue to generate them for integrating with tools that are Swagger-based, or for communicating with people who know Swagger but not Rapier.

 Swagger will likely remain important to you for documenting APIs that which follow a service-oriented rather than a data-oriented design pattern, or follow different conventions to the ones Rapier currently understands, or are less consistent than Rapier APIs.

-In the future we intend to work on test tools,
-SDK generators and server implementation frameworks.
+Rapier also includes SDK genenrators for Javascripot and Python.
+In the future we intend to work on test tools, and server implementation frameworks.

 ## Examples